pondermatic/kb-support/readme.txt

 **Bug Fixes**

 * Select fields that allow multiple selections within settings pages needed to store values as arrays
-* Added spacing between ticket categories and tags
+* Added spacing between ticket categories and tags within the tickets table
+* Only a note author, or an agent with the `manage_ticket_settings` capability should be able to delete a note
-* Removed duplicate CSS ID
+* Removed duplicate CSS ID within admin CSS

 = 1.1.2 =